An Exterior EFT for Hawking Radiation: grSK and derivation of exterior EFT

 where $\mathcal{J}^{\mathfrak{B}}_{(n)} (\zeta_0,p)$ is the bulk source at the $n$th order in the coupling $\lambda_{3 \rm B}$.
-These source terms can be expressed purely in terms of the free solution and the bulk-to-bulk propagator.
+These source terms can be expressed purely in terms of the free solution and the bulk-to-bulk Green function.
 We have already given such an expression for $n=1$ above.
 For $n=2$, the expression takes the following form

 We will now describe how to evaluate the on-shell action over this perturbative solution.